 Other available benefits include adoption assistance reimbursement, paid adoption leave, child and elder care resource and referral program, Committed Partner benefits, a concierge program, supplemental hospital insurance, pet insurance, auto and home insurance, and long-term care insurance.

 Accidental Death & Dismemberment (AD&D) insurance

 Accidental death & dismemberment (AD&D) insurance is also available as another way to protect Employees and/or their Families in the event of an accident.

 Employees earn excellent pay and can prepare for their future with our exceptional retirement programs.

 Save for retirement through our 401(k) Plan with pre-tax or Roth after-tax contributions.
-Southwest will match Employee contributions dollar-for-dollar up to a range of their eligible salary between 8.3 and 9.3 percent.
+Southwest will match Employee contributions dollar-for-dollar up to 9.3 percent of their eligible earnings.
 Employees can choose from a broad spectrum of investment options and roll over any eligible funds from a previous employer.